 They then isolated immune cells within the sample and measured the response of these cells to proteins from harmful bacteria.
 During the first reading (taken 20 minutes after the first shot was consumed), scientists noticed the immune system was already having to work harder.
 As time went on, the immune response decreased, with reduced amounts of important killer cells and monocytes found circulating in the blood.
 A strong immune system can help fight off acne bacteria, while a weakened immune response could see acne taking over your skin.

-Stress’s effects on the immune system are also of note in the fight against acne.
+Is stress the cause of acne?
+No, but stress’s effects on the immune system are also of note in the fight against acne.
 Alcohol is a drug, and overuse of any drug can lead to heightened stress.
 When we’re stressed, our immune system suffers.
 The body responds by releasing stress hormones, including cortisol.
 When these stress hormones make their way through your bloodstream, blood vessels begin to dilate, causing your blood pressure to rise.
 As this stress continues to wreak havoc on your body, the immune system is consistently pressed.

 Why is an immune system in overdrive a bad thing?
 There has been research that suggests an overactive immune system can make breakouts worse; as our immune response sends white blood cells and triggers inflammation, the result is irritated skin and painful pimples.

 Alcohol and Sugar